ueberdosis/tiptap/docs/guide/node-views/js.md

 That node view even interacts with the editor.
 Time to see how that is wired up.

 ## Access node attributes
 The editor passes a few helpful things to your render function.
-One of them is the the `node` prop.
+One of them is the `node` prop.
 This one enables you to access node attributes in your node view.
 Let’s say you have [added an attribute](/guide/custom-extensions#attributes) named `count` to your node extension.
 You could access the attribute like this:

 ```js
 addNodeView() {